peilinye/tp/docs/UserGuide.md

 Adds a guest into Trace2Gather.

-Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS nric/NRIC [t/TAG]…​`
+Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS id/NRIC [t/TAG]…​`

 Acceptable format for keywords:<br/>
 1. Names: No special characters, but spaces are allowed.
 2. Phone Number: Digits only, and at least 3 digits long.
 3. Email: Must follow the format of xxx@yyy.zzz. <br/>
 4. Address: Special characters like `#` are allowed for address purposes, must not be blank.
-5. Nric: Accommodates for international guests who may have longer identification numbers and/or special characters.
+5. Id: Accommodates for international guests who may have longer identification numbers and/or special characters.
 Must not be an empty string, and no limit on the length.
 6. Tags: No whitespaces within a tag.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**